Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

-These Cranberry Shortbread Bars are so buttery sweet with their two layers of brown sugar shortbread sandwiched together with a thick homemade cranberry sauce.
-I especially like how the cranberry filling with its tart and tangy flavor offsets the richness of the shortbread.
-This is another great recipe to make during the Holiday season.
+These Cranberry Shortbread Bars consist of two layers of buttery brown sugar shortbread sandwiched together with a homemade cranberry sauce.
+When you first make these bars you will notice a real contrast between the tartness of the cranberry filling and the crisp, buttery sweet shortbread.
+But after storing these Bars in the refrigerator for a couple of days, the sharpness of the cranberries softens and blends with the flavor of the shortbread.
+This is another great recipe to make during the Holiday Season.

 Related Recipes You May Like